 Moreover, an applicant should anticipate that an application that OJP determines is nonresponsive to the scope of the solicitation, or that OJP determines does not include the application elements that NIJ has designated to be critical, will neither proceed to peer review nor receive further consideration.
-For this solicitation, NIJ has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, and resumes/curriculum vitae of key personnel.
-(For purposes of this solicitation, "key personnel" means the principal investigator, and any and all co-principal investigators.)
+For this solicitation, NIJ has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, Budget Narrative, resumes/curriculum vitae of key personnel, and Proof of Forensic Laboratory Accreditation for the involved publicly funded forensic laboratory.
+(For purposes of this solicitation, "key personnel" means the principal investigator, and any and all co-principal investigators and other significant contributors.)